Updated September 21, 2022

 If you have potentially been exposed to a positive case of COVID19, the symptomatic individual will reach out to notify you directly.
 It is important to have conversations regarding COVID19 safety measures within your friend group(s) to ensure that everyone understands the notification requirements, and the importance of limiting close contact.

-If you are notified of a potential exposure, you must follow the provincial guidelines for individuals who may have been exposed.
+If you are notified of a potential exposure, you must follow the Provincial Guidelines for individuals who may have been exposed, for 10 days after exposure.

 Additional COVID-19 Resources